-At the same time, as we worship, God adds Himself to us, bringing us into His presence and joy in ways that transform all we are, think, feel, value, say, and do.
+At the same time, as we worship, God adds Himself to us.
+He deigns to commune with us, inhabits our praises, and brings us into His presence and joy in ways that transform all we are, think, feel, value, say, and do.

 Essentially, Christians worship for three reasons, and Psalm 149 glances on each of these.
 The first and most obvious reason Christians worship is to celebrate God.
 God is incomparably great and good.
-And He has done great and good things for us.
-When we're in His presence, and especially when we're together with other believers in His presence, we can't help but break out in our songs of joy because of the greatness and goodness of our God.
+He possesses infinite and incomparable worth.
+The word "worship" derives from "worth-ship" and acknowledges the aseity of God, Who He is in Himself.
+Further He has done great and good things for us.
+When we're in His Presence, and especially when we're together with other believers in His Presence, we can't help but break out in our songs of joy because of the greatness and goodness of our God.

 In worship we celebrate God, declaring His many glorious attributes and virtues, boasting of His great works, and rejoicing in the privilege and pleasure of knowing and participating in Him.
-Worship is not worship that isn't characterized throughout by the celebration of God.
+Worship is not worship unless it is characterized throughout by the celebration of God.